mmistakes/minimal-mistakes/docs/_docs/16-stylesheets.md

    - Copy the contents of [assets/css/main.scss](https://github.com/mmistakes/minimal-mistakes/blob/master/assets/css/main.scss)
      to `<your_project>`.
-   - Customize want you want inside `<your_project/assets/css/main.scss`.
+   - Customize what you want inside `<your_project/assets/css/main.scss`.

 **Note:** To make more extensive changes and customize the Sass partials bundled in the gem.
 You will need to copy the complete contents of the `_sass` directory